 This is something I always searched for as a beginner.
 I did read/listen to (through podcasts) many hackers’ personal learning experiences, but I had to do a lot of digging and searching!

 This blog post would be an attempt in that direction.
 While this would be a non-technical post, I plan/intend to also start writing technical write-ups in the future (hopefully).
 That way I could help the community and also learn and improve along.

 I started learning web app hacking in June 2018.
 I continued to learn and train (with labs) for a year (don’t get me wrong here, I still continue learning.
 It never ends!) without any serious bug hunting.
 I started bug bounty hunting in the month of June this year (2019)and have continued to do so (along with learning) consistently for the last four months.
 I have so far submitted 4 reports with 2 being duplicates, 1 being invalid and 1 earning me a three figure bounty.
 I have such a long way to go, but hope this is a start of sorts.

 The beginning is the toughest!

 You see, I have no background in Information Technology or Security, whatsoever.
 The amount of frustration, overwhelm and discomfort that I had to go through to learn something ridiculously new, is something I cannot express in words.
-This was in part because I had already spent 10 years learning dentistry and doing my Masters.
+This was in part because I had already spent 10 years learning dentistry.
 I had to put in conscious effort to re-wire and learn something new altogether (from scratch)!
 I should say, however, that I kept at it solely because I found it interesting and intellectually challenging (apart from a major motivation being the bounties/cash rewards successful bug bounty hunters got :P).
 Being an entrepreneur (and having that mindset) helped me stay motivated.
 I went through the same emotional overwhelm when I founded my company 3 years back.
 So that helped (mentally).